Furb/Freeze/README.md

-# Freeze
+# Freezer
-Android / Kotlin Examproject
+Android / Kotlin Project
+App that keeps information and dates on the items in your freezer, without having to open it.